 Within their covers are stories of practices, characters and episodes that range from the interesting to the bizarre.
 It is a valuable insight into the way-of-life and the thoughts of Taranaki people over the last 170 years.

-Aunt Daisy: Handy Hint and Cook Books
+Aunt Daisy: handy Hint and Cook Book

 In her 30 year broadcasting career Maud Basham, aka Aunt Daisy, produced 10 cookbooks and a handy hint book.
 You can see examples of both in our Glass Case collection.
-Here is a little run down of Aunt Daisy's exploits;
+Here is a little rundown of Aunt Daisy's exploits;

 The Early Years